Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 ## AI

-`WQCUCCTWJPFAARBAR` features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
-If you forget to end a statement with an exclamation mark, `WQCUCCTWJPFAARBAR` will helpfully insert one for you!
+`QuantumCodeUnicorn` features AEMI, which stands for Automatic-Exclamation-Mark-Insertion.
+If you forget to end a statement with an exclamation mark, `QuantumCodeUnicorn` will helpfully insert one for you!

 ```java
 print("Hello world") // This is fine
 ```

-Similarly... `WQCUCCTWJPFAARBAR` also features ABI, which stands for Automatic-Bracket-Insertion.
-If you forget to close your brackets, `WQCUCCTWJPFAARBAR` will pop some in for you!
+Similarly... `QuantumCodeUnicorn` also features ABI, which stands for Automatic-Bracket-Insertion.
+If you forget to close your brackets, `QuantumCodeUnicorn` will pop some in for you!

 ```java
 print("Hello world" // This is also fine
 ```

-Similarly.... `WQCUCCTWJPFAARBAR` also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
-If you forget to close your string, `WQCUCCTWJPFAARBAR` will do it for you!
+Similarly.... `QuantumCodeUnicorn` also features AQMI, which stands for Automatic-Quotation-Marks-Insertion.
+If you forget to close your string, `QuantumCodeUnicorn` will do it for you!

 ```java
 print("Hello world // This is fine as well